FLAT PANEL DISPLAY

 Rhosonics Analytical provides solutions for inline analysis in chemical blending.
 Serving virtually all electronics industries, inline analyzers are available for the following applications.

-Rhosonics inline process analyzers are widely used in the production of LCD flat panel monitors.
-Within this industry, etchants (ITO-Etch), strippers, and developers (such as TMAH) are commonly used.
-Measurement of photoresist is becoming increasingly important in this industry.
+Companies widely use Rhosonics inline process analyzers in the production of LCD flat panel displays.
+Within this industry, companies commonly utilize etchants (ITO-Etch), strippers, and developers (such as TMAH).
+The industry is increasingly prioritizing the measurement of photoresist.

-Rhosonics has developed a special instrument for the measurement of TMAH+PR (CCM B32).
-Strippers are used to exfoliate photoresist left in the photolithography process.
-Citric acid is often used as a substitute for acetic acid, which normally leaves a strong odor in the darkroom.
-Rhosonics is able to measure these kinds of liquids online.
-Detergents and surfactants are easily measured.
+Rhosonics has developed a special device for measuring TMAH+PR (CCM B32).
+Companies then utilize strippers to exfoliate photoresist remaining in the photolithography process.
+Citric acid is often used as a substitute for acetic acid, which typically leaves a strong odor in the darkroom.
+Rhosonics is able to measure these types of liquids online, including detergents and surfactants.

 Photolithography

-In the flat panel display process concentration measurement is important to prevent issues in the cleaning or in the wet etching processes.
+Concentration measurement is important in the flat panel display process to prevent issues in the cleaning or wet etching processes.

-After the process step, the used materials needs cleaning with chemicals to prevent contamination in the next step.
-The goal of the cleaning step is to get rid of residues from previous steps that could affect the following steps’ performance.
-Moreover, the cleaning chemicals should have the right concentrations to effectively clean the surface of the wafer.
-Otherwise, wafers may contain undesired organic/inorganic material.
-Additionally, wafers that have not been properly cleaned will not have the desired quality when the production line is complete.
-As a result, either the product will count as a defective product or sold as a lower-performance chip.
+After the process step, companies must clean the used materials with chemicals to prevent contamination in the next step.
+The goal of cleaning is to remove residues from the previous steps that could affect the performance of the following steps.
+In addition, the cleaning chemicals must have the right concentrations to effectively clean the surface of the wafer.
+Otherwise, the wafers may contain undesirable organic/inorganic materials.
+Additionally, wafers that have not been properly cleaned will not have the desired quality when the production line is completed.
+As a result, the product will either be classified as defective or sold as a chip with lower performance.

-The exposed wafers are developed in immersion baths or by spraying.
-The exposed area gets removed or remains depending on the resist type (negative or positive).
-This step is important to create a perfect resist pattern to control which part of the substrate gets etched.
-The positive resist or negative resist pattern should be the same as desired.
+Companies develop the exposed wafers in immersion baths or by spraying.
+Depending on the type of resist (negative or positive), the exposed area is removed or remains.
+This step is important to create a perfect resist pattern and to control which part of the substrate is etched.
+The pattern of the positive resist or the negative resist should be the same as the desired one.

-Otherwise, the wrong areas of the substrate gets removed in the next step which results in an ineffective product.
-Like every production step of the photolithography process, precision is key to achieving the desired results in the development stage.
-The concentration of the photoresist developer (e.g. TMAH) should stay within an optimum range to effectively remove the photoresist in the intended area.
+Otherwise, the next step removes the wrong areas of the substrate, resulting in an ineffective product.
+As with any production step in the photolithography process, precision is key to achieving the desired results in the development phase.
+The concentration of the photoresist developer (e.g. TMAH) should be within an optimal range to effectively remove the photoresist in the intended area.

-For example, a typical TMAH solution should be in a concentration between 2.38%-2.62%.
-A real-time and accurate analyzer will help to keep the chemical properties under control and have an effective operation.
+For example, a typical TMAH solution should have a concentration between 2.38% and 2.62%.
+An accurate real-time analyzer helps keep chemical properties under control and working effectively.

-Wet etching (or isotropic etching) is a quick way to etch materials.
-In the wet etching process, different types of chemicals get used to create a pattern on the substrate of some material (usually silicon wafer).
-Currently there is a trend for smaller and more compact chipsets, therefore the challenge of this process, step is to precisely create more complex patterns in the substrate using the right chemical concentrations.
+Wet etching (or isotropic etching) is a rapid method of etching materials.
+Companies use various types of chemicals to create a pattern on the substrate of a given material (usually silicon wafers).
+Currently, there is a trend towards smaller and more compact chipsets, therefore the challenge of this process is to create more precise and complex patterns on the substrate using the right chemical concentrations.

 product choice for this industry